pia-foss/manual-connections/README.md

 ## Automated setup of VPN and/or PF

-In order to help you use VPN services and PF on any device, we have prepare a few bash scripts that should help you through the process of setting everything up.
+In order to help you use VPN services and PF on any device, we have prepared a few bash scripts that should help you through the process of setting everything up.
 The scripts also contain a lot of comments, just in case you require detailed information regarding how the technology works.
+The functionality is controlled via environment variables, so that you have an easy time automating your setup.

 Here is a list of scripts you could find useful:
  * [Get the best region and a token](get_region_and_token.sh): This script helps you to get the best region and also to get a token for VPN authentication.
-The script will extend it's functionality if you add extra environment variables.
-Adding your PIA credentials will allow the script to also get a VPN token.
-The script can also trigger the WireGuard script to create a connection, if you specify `PIA_AUTOCONNECT=wireguard`.
+Adding your PIA credentials to env vars `PIA_USER` and `PIA_PASS` will allow the script to also get a VPN token.
+The script can also trigger the WireGuard script to create a connection, if you specify `PIA_AUTOCONNECT=wireguard` or `PIA_AUTOCONNECT=openvpn_udp_standard`
- * [Connect to WireGuard](connect_to_wireguard_with_token.sh): This script allow you to connect to the VPN server via WireGuard.
-You can specify `PIA_PF=true` if you also wish to get Port Forwarding for your connection.
+ * [Connect to WireGuard](connect_to_wireguard_with_token.sh): This script allows you to connect to the VPN server via WireGuard.
- * Connect to OpenVPN: We are still working on this script.
+ * [Connect to OpenVPN](connect_to_openvpn_with_token.sh): This script allows you to connect to the VPN server via OpenVPN.
  * [Enable Port Forwarding](port_forwarding.sh): Enables you to add Port Forwarding to an existing VPN connection.
+Adding the environment variable `PIA_PF=true` to any of the previous scripts will also trigger this script.

 ## Manual setup of PF